 February is Black History Month and Boclips for Teachers has resources to incorporate Black history videos into any lesson.
 Bring living history into the classroom with engaging videos on everyone from Miles Davis to Missy Elliot, Toni Morrison to Angie Thomas, and Harriet Tubman to Maya Angelou.

 Check out these classroom-ready videos in our growing Black History collections.
 Don't have an account?
-Sign up for a 10-day Trial Now.
+Sign up now!

 Black History Month